ros2/domain_bridge/doc/design.md

 ### API

 A C++ library with a public API is provided for users to call in their own process and extend as they like.
-The public API is expected to evolve over time, but at the very least users should be able to bridge ROS networks primitives
+The public API is expected to evolve over time, but at the very least users should be able to bridge ROS networks primitives.

 For convenience, a standalone binary executable is also provided for easy integration into ROS systems.